-The purpose of this document is to provide information about the process used by the Ohio-Kentucky-Indiana Regional Council of Governments (OKI) to prioritize and award OKI-allocated federal Surface Transportation Block Grant Funds (STP) and Congestion Mitigation Air Quality (CMAQ) funds to projects that further the goals of the continuing, coordinated and comprehensive nature of transportation planning towards implementation.
+The purpose of this document is to provide information about the process used by the Ohio-Kentucky-Indiana Regional Council of Governments (OKI) to prioritize and award OKI-allocated federal Surface Transportation Block Grant Funds (STBG) and Congestion Mitigation Air Quality (CMAQ) funds to projects that further the goals of the continuing, coordinated and comprehensive nature of transportation planning towards implementation.
 This process also applies to Surface Transportation Funds for Northern Kentucky (SNK) funds in Kentucky.

 This document is divided into four sections: